Department of Health and Human Performance

 Courses in Recreational Administration (REC)

 REC 1310.
-Introduction to Recreation and Leisure Services.
+Introduction to Recreation and Sport Management.

-Introduction to recreation, includes brief historical backgrounds, professional opportunities, present status, past and present leaders.
-Role of leisure time in our social structure, professional responsibility, familiarization with current issues and trends, and professional literature.
-Lecture and field trips.
-A grade of “C” or better in this course is required to enroll in any upper division Recreation Administration courses.
+This course includes brief historical backgrounds, professional opportunities, present status, and past and present leaders of the recreation and sport management profession.
+It also includes the role of recreation and sports in our social structure, professional responsibility, familiarization with current issues and trends, and professional literature.

 TCCN: PHED 1336